NUS High School of Math and Science: NUS High School Residence (Boarding School)

 The campus includes a boarding school (NUS High School Residence) consisting of two blocks that can accommodate around 500 residents.
-Facilities include studying areas and rooms, gym, pantries, media rooms (TV and relaxation), game rooms, music rooms and laundry rooms.
+Facilities include studying areas and rooms, a gym, pantries, media rooms (TV and relaxation), game rooms, music rooms and laundry rooms.
 The boarding school is also open to scholars studying within or outside of the school and serves as the site for the school's boarding programme.

 Students are required to live in the NUS High Boarding School in Year 5.

 NUS Libraries

 The library at NUS High School (known as the Node) is part of the NUS Library system.
 NUS High School students and staff can access the loaning, catalogue and transaction resources of NUS Libraries from the Node.
 NUS teaching staff can request books in other NUS Libraries to be transferred to the Node.
-All NUS High School students have full electronic access to all journals available at NUS Libraries.